Just Mercy: Plot

 During this period, Stevenson had a case on appeal to the U.S. Supreme Court on behalf of another death row inmate, Herbert Lee Richardson; the court denied the appeal.
-Convicted of killing his ex-girlfriend’s niece with a bomb on her porch, Richardson had been sentenced to death by electric chair.
-Unable to overturn this, Stevenson promised to be with Richardson in his final moments and witnesses the execution.
+Convicted of killing his ex-girlfriend's niece with a bomb on her porch, Richardson had been sentenced to death by electric chair.
+Unable to get it overturned, Stevenson promises to be with Richardson in his final moments, and witnesses the execution.

 On behalf of McMillian, Stevenson directly confronts Myers.
 He admits that police coerced his testimony by threatening him with a death sentence.
-Stevenson appeals to the local court to grant McMillian a retrial and successfully convinces Myers to recant his testimony on the stand, but the judge refuses to grant a retrial.
+Stevenson appeals to the local court to grant McMillian a retrial and successfully convinces Myers to recant his testimony on the stand, but the judge refuses to grant it.

 Stevenson appears on 60 Minutes to rally public support in favor of McMillian, and appeals the court's decision to the Supreme Court of Alabama.
 The Supreme Court overturns the circuit court's decision, and grants McMillian a retrial.
 Stevenson tries to have the charges dismissed entirely.
 He confronts Chapman at home and tries to convince him to join in this motion; Chapman forces him to leave.

 On the day of the motion, Stevenson appeals to the judge.
-That day Chapman joins him in the motion, the judge dismisses the charges, and McMillian is finally released from prison and reunited with his family.
+That day, Chapman joins him in the motion, the judge dismisses the charges, and McMillian is finally released from prison and reunited with his family.

 An epilogue notes that Stevenson and Ansley continue their fight for justice.
 McMillian remained friends with Stevenson until his natural death in 2013.
 A follow-up investigation into Morrison's 1986 murder confirmed McMillian's innocence.
 Evidence suggested that a white man was likely responsible, but the case has never been officially solved.
 McMillian's former cellmate, Anthony Ray Hinton, remained on death row for 28 years.
 Stevenson handled his defense and was eventually able to get all the charges dropped.
 Hinton was released in 2015.